 Associate Vice Chancellor for Research Robert Price

-priceRobert M. Price is the Interim Associate Vice Chancellor for Research.
-He served in that role and as Professor of Political Science at the University of California, Berkeley from 2001 to 2016.
+priceRobert M. Price was Associate Vice Chancellor for Research.
+He served in that role and as Professor of Political Science at the University of California, Berkeley from 2001 to 2016, and again as Interim Associate Vice Chancellor for Research in 2023.
 A native of Brooklyn, New York, in 1963 he undertook his graduate work in political science at UC Berkeley, where he received M.A. and Ph.D. degrees.
 He joined the Berkeley faculty in the Department of Political Science in 1970, and served as Department Chair from 1996 through 2001.

 Professor Price’s research and teaching interests include comparative politics and African affairs, with a special emphasis on the politics of contemporary South Africa.
 He is author of Society and Bureaucracy in Contemporary Ghana (Berkeley: University of California Press, 1975), U.S. Foreign Policy toward Sub-Saharan Africa: National Interest and Global Strategy (Berkeley: Institute of International Studies, 1979), The Apartheid Regime: Political Power and Racial Domination (co-editor, Berkeley: Institute of International Studies Publications, 1980), and The Apartheid State in Crisis (New York: Oxford University Press, 1991), as well as a variety of journal articles and book chapters dealing with the new African state, U.S. foreign policy towards Africa, and political change in South Africa.
 Among latter is “Race and Reconciliation in the New South Africa,” Politics and Society, V. 25, No. 2.